JustinJ1109/AdventureGame/README.md

 # AdventureGame
-Small adventure game to practice Java and gamedev
+Small text adventure game to practice Java and gamedev